MoRA: Mobility as the Backbone for Geospatial Representation Learning at Scale: Experiments

-Additionally, the superiority of MobCLIP is consistent across varied spatial scales, achieving the best performance on tasks at city, county, and grid levels.
-Notably, in the city-level energy consumption task, MobCLIP demonstrates impressive results with a prediction accuracy of 0.72 in terms of \(\text{R}^2\).
-In contrast, the baseline models exhibit \(\text{R}^2\) values fluctuating around zero, failing to capture regional features at coarser resolutions.
+Additionally, the superiority of MoRA is consistent across varied spatial scales, achieving the best performance on tasks at city, county, and grid levels.
+Notably, in the city-level energy consumption task, MoRA demonstrates impressive results with a prediction accuracy of 0.72 in terms of \(\text{R}^2\).
+In contrast, the baseline models exhibit \(\text{R}^2\) values mostly fluctuating around zero, while our approach exceeds the second-best by 54.5\%, revealing their limited capacity to capture regional features at coarser scales.

+For the second category of approaches, Table~\ref{tab:city-level comparison} shows that MoRA, with a compact 128-dimensional representation, consistently outperforms both baselines, featuring an average gain of 20.9\% over the second-best.
+This underscores MoRA’s methodological advantages as a generalizable framework.

+\paragraph{Inference.} For practical deployment, we develop and open-source a distilled version of MoRA that captures core geospatial knowledge and enables direct, coordinate-only inference.
+Specifically, we train a multi-layer perceptron (MLP) to map continuous geographic coordinates to high-dimensional embeddings, supervised by MoRA’s grid-level outputs.
+This allows practitioners to generate high-quality, privacy-preserving embeddings at arbitrary locations using only geographic coordinates, completely eliminating the need for external datasets and H3-based lookups at inference time.
+Detailed implementation of the distillation approach is provided in Appendix \ref{ap:distill}.